Conversion of Private Limited to Public Limited

 Legal Provisions related to Conversion of Private Company into Public Company are given in Section 14 read with section 18 of the Companies Act, 2013 read with Rule Section and Rule 33 of Companies (Incorporation) Rules, 2014.

 Text of the provisions of Section 14(1) of Companies Act, 2013:

 Subject to the provisions of this Act and conditions contained in its memorandum, if any, a company may, by a special resolution, alter its articles including alteration having the effects of the conversion of –

 a private company into a public company;

 Provided that where a company is a private company alters its articles in such a manner that they no longer include the restrictions and limitations which are required to be included in the articles of a private company under this Act, the company shall, as from the date of such alteration, cease to be a private company.

 Rule 33 of Companies (Incorporation) Rules, 2014, are reproduced for your quick reference.

 Rule 33: Alteration of Articles

-(1) For effecting the conversion of a private company into a public company or vice versa, the application shall be filed in Form No.INC-27 with fee.
+(1) For effecting the conversion of a private company into a public company or vice versa, the application shall be filed in Form No.INC-27 with a fee.

-(2) A copy of order of the competent authority approving the alteration shall be filed with the Registrar in Form No. INC-27 with fee together with the printed copy of the altered articles within fifteen days of the receipt of the order from the Central Government.
+(2) A copy of the order of the competent authority approving the alteration shall be filed with the Registrar in Form No. INC-27 with fee together with the printed copy of the altered articles within fifteen days of the receipt of the order from the Central Government.